 For all of us, there are things we want in life and things we need.
 Some of those needs might be indirect; we need a source of income not because we need money, but because money is required in order to have shelter and food.
 Wants might include pleasurable things like a hot fudge sundae, or more profound things that are in keeping with our values.

-Then there’s the Should Monster.
+The Should Monster isn’t interested in needs; he’s all about social expectations.
 I think this particular monster in the image above is a he, but that’s not especially important.
-The Should Monster doesn’t help to propel you forward.
-When he’s not busy scratching his own rear end, as he appears to be doing in the graphic above, he’s got his finger claws digging into your back, and those pedicured toe claws digging into your butt.
+Shouldy doesn’t help to propel you forward.
+When he’s not busy scratching his own rear end, as he appears to be doing in the graphic above, he’s got his finger claws digging into your back, and those pedicured toe claws are digging into your butt.
 Plus he’s snorting his nasty messages in your ear.
 He makes it harder to get anything done.

 I’d say that’s probably the key defining feature of the Should Monster.
-Instead of giving you motivation to do things, he drags you down and makes it extra-difficult to do whatever he’s snorting in your ear that you Should do.
-Psychologist Albert Ellis described cuddling up to Mr. Shouldy as musterbation, and Shoulds are considered a type of cognitive distortion in cognitive behavioural therapy (CBT).
+Instead of giving you motivation to do things, he drags you down and makes it extra-difficult to do whatever he’s snorting in your ear that you should do.
+Psychologist Albert Ellis described cuddling up to Mr. Shouldy as musterbation, and shoulds are considered a type of cognitive distortion in cognitive behavioural therapy.

 There will always be someone who’s better than you at all of those things, just like there will always be someone who’s worse.
 There are over 7.5 billion people in the world.
 Chances are that at least a billion of them are better than you at something, and at least a billion of them are worse than you at something.
 Tell Shouldy to go bug some of those people instead.

 We judge people.
 That’s what our brains do.
-Whether you choose to take those judgments seriously is a whole other matter, but if you try to put the kibosh on the process altogether, you’re just going to end up being so focused on judging yourself for judging that you’ll lose sight of the fact that the Should Monster is flexing his judgmental claws in your butt.
+Whether you choose to take those judgments seriously is a whole other matter, but if you try to put the kibosh on the process altogether, you’re just going to end up being so focused on judging yourself for judging that you’ll lose sight of the fact that Shouldy is flexing his judgmental claws in your butt.

 There are a few options here.
 You could figure out a way to schedule [X] in over the next week so that you actually do it; you could decide that it’s low on the priority list, so it can sit on the back burner; or you could spend so much time snuggling with the Should Monster that not only do you not to [X], but you actually get less of other things done as well.